EddyTheCo/Qb1t6/README.md

 ```
 where `installDir` is the installation path.
 One can choose to build or not the tests and the documentation with the `BUILD_TESTING` and `BUILD_DOCS` variables.
-The use of multithreading is controlled by the `USE_THREADS` variable.

 ### From GitHub releases
 Download the releases from this repo.